About the John Hope Franklin Publication Prize

 Eligibility Requirements and Application Procedures

 The period of eligibility for the 2017John Hope Franklin Publication Prize includes books published between January 1, 2016 and December 31, 2016.
 To be eligible, books must be written in English by a single author, but the competition is not restricted to works printed in the United States.
-First books are also eligible for the Romero prize and may be submitted in both competitions.
+First books are eligible for both the Franklin and the Romero prize and may be submitted in both competitions.
 Nominated authors must be current ASA members.
 The prizewinner will be announced at the annual meeting of the American Studies Association, November 10, 2017.

 Authors and publishers may submit books for review.
 For a book to be considered, complete this application form and upload a written statement that includes: